Kaikōura: Marine mammals

-A wide variety of marine mammals can be seen in the Kaikōura region, including whales, dolphins, and seals.
+A wide variety of marine mammals can be seen in the Kaikōura region, including whales, dolphins, and New Zealand fur seals.
 The Marine Mammals Protection Act 1978 provides legal protection for these animals, and regulations set conditions that govern human behaviour in the vicinity of marine mammals.
 Permits are required for commercial tourist operations associated with marine mammals.

 Whales

-Whale watching is a popular tourist attraction for Kaikōura, and is an important contributor to the local economy.
+Whale watching is a popular tourist attraction in Kaikōura and is an important contributor to the local economy.
 Sperm whales can be observed all year, typically around 23 km offshore, but sometimes closer to shore.
 Humpback whales are often seen in June and July during their winter migration, and orca can be seen from December to March.

 Dolphins

 Several species of dolphin can be seen in the waters off Kaikōura, including Dusky dolphins, and the endangered Hector's dolphin.

-New Zealand fur seals

-There is a large and readily observed colony of southern fur seals at the eastern edge of the town.
-At low tide, better viewing of the seals can be had as the ocean gives way to a rocky base which is easily navigable by foot for quite some distance.

 Seabirds

-New Zealand has an usually high diversity of shags, penguins, petrels and albatross species, leading to claims that the country is the "seabird capital of the world".
+New Zealand has an unusually high diversity of shags, penguins, petrels and albatross species, leading to claims that the country is the "seabird capital of the world".
 Some of these seabird species are in significant decline, and many are critically endangered.
 Notable seabirds that are seen off Kaikōura include: